nuldertien/PathBLIP-2/README.md

   <img width="100%" alt="Overview" src=".github/model_overview.png">
 </div>

+We developed a vision-language model for the pathology domain of melanocytic lesions.
+The model was trained and evaluated using a dataset of **19,636** melanocytic lesion cases, consisting of one or more whole slide images (WSIs) and a pathology report per case.
+In total, the dataset comprised of **42,433** H&E-stained WSIs and **2,132,008** words.
+We built upon the [BLIP-2 framework](https://github.com/salesforce/LAVIS/tree/main/projects/blip2) using [BioGPT](https://github.com/microsoft/BioGPT) as base language model and [HIPT](https://github.com/mahmoodlab/HIPT) for WSI feature extraction.
+To evaluate the model, we assessed the cross-modal retrieval performance and conducted a reader study to score the quality of the generated reports.

 ## Model Parameters

 We provide checkpoints for both the retrieval and report generation stages.
 All models are available from the corresponding [HuggingFace repository](https://huggingface.co/RTLucassen/PathBLIP-2).